Research Themes and Contributions

 My research has focused on applying proof theory concepts to various computer science problems.
 When I have developed such applications in the areas of computing and reasoning, I have often been forced to develop new features in proof theory to treat suitably the demands of such applications.

 Expansion proofs: In my 1983 Ph.D. thesis, I defined a generalization of Herbrand disjunctions for higher-order classical logic.
-That generalization, called expansion trees and expansion proofs, provides a generalization of Herbrand's theorem for higher-order logic as well as a parallel proof structure for classical logic.
+That generalization, called expansion trees and expansion proofs, provides a generalization of Herbrand's theorem for higher-order logic.
+Expansion proofs were also an early form of proof structure that captured some parallelism in proofs by avoiding explicit reference to the sequential application of inference rules.

 Unification: I have worked on the following aspects of the unification of simply typed λ-terms (aka higher-order unification). • The soundness of skolemization (used to simplify quantifier alternation) within higher-order logic. • The treatment of unification under a mixed prefix (i.e., without skolemization). • The design and analysis of a subset of higher-order unification, now called higher-order pattern unification, that appears to be the weakest extension of first-order unification that respects α, β, and η-conversions.